gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

       call: ({ id }: { id: string }) =>
         inject(ProductService).getProductDetail(id),
       resultProp: 'productDetail',
+      // storeResult: false, // will omit storing the result, and remove the result prop from the store
       mapPipe: 'switchMap', // default is 'exhaustMap'
       onSuccess: (result) => {
       // do something with the result